dipdup-io/dipdup/getting-started/installation.md

 # Installation

 This page covers the installation of DipDup in local environments.
-See [Building Docker images](../deployment/docker.md) to learn how use DipDup in containers.
+See [7.2.
+Building Docker images](../deployment/docker.md) to learn how to use DipDup in containers.

 ## Host requirements